Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 === Character Creation: SFX
-Each Faction lists a number of SFX for characters of that type.
-Your character begins play with all the SFX specified for your Kind, in addition to the #sfx[Hinder], and general mage SFX all characters receive.
+Your character begins play with all the SFX specified for mages, in addition to the #sfx[Hinder].

 === Character Creation: Limits